bearded-giant/Do-It.nvim/README.md

 ## 🔖 Versioning

 We use [Semantic Versioning](https://semver.org/) for versioning.
-For the available versions, see the [tags on this repository](https://github.com/atiladefreitas/dooing/tags).

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to improve Dooing, feel free to:
+If you'd like to improve DoIt, feel free to:

 - Submit an issue for bugs or feature requests
 - Create a pull request with your enhancements